March 1, 2018

-Wait a minute- here’s my big pet peave: how do massage schools recruit new students?
-Remember when you became a massage therapist?
-For me, it was a calling.
-Something deep inside longed to create that space in the treatment room.
-I wanted to send my friends, family and anyone who would lay still to la-la land.
-Fast forward>>>welcome to the internet.
-Today, a person who has never even gotten a massage, never mind considered being a massage therapist, may simply fill out an online form.
+Wait a minute-let’s ask, how do massage schools recruit new students?
+In the past, becoming a massage therapist was a calling.
+Something deep inside us longed to help others.
+Fast forward.
+Welcome to the internet.
+Today, a person who has never gotten a massage, never mind even considered being a massage therapist, may simply fill out an online form.
 Next thing they know, they get a call with an invitation to a school tour.
 SHAZAM!
 One week later, they are enrolled in massage school.
-To me, that’s scary!
+That’s scary!
 Is that why 30% of massage school graduates are failing the MBLEx?
 I don’t know, but it may be one of the reasons why we are losing our ‘sacred space’.

-Namaste…love and respect you.
+Namaste to this community…love and respect you.

 Find Other Articles

 Just the other day I was telling my sister I’m sorry.
 I’m sorry for acting a fool when it came to her healthy eating needing to look my healthy eating.
 I’m sorry for rolling my eyes every time she called the front seat.
 (Yes even as adults) I’m sorry for hiding the...

 Our Pain Tells A Story